 Confirmation is starting in September so all you 7th graders sign up today.
 For information about Youth Confirmation, please contact the church office.

-For information about our Youth Ministry program, visit the Tide Youth Ministry website.
+For information about our Youth Ministry program, visit the Dardenne Church Student Ministry website.

-For information about Tide Worship Arts, visit our Music Ministry page.
+For information about Youth Worship Arts, visit our Music Ministry page.